Business Initiative Home

 4. Liable for Your Partner’s Actions

 If something immoral or illegal goes down, everyone is liable, even if only one Partner is to blame.
+This represents one of the most significant partnership disadvantages that many entrepreneurs overlook.

 The reason is: